thar0x29a/basm/README.md

 ### Include
 Include had several special rules.
 This had been changed.
 You can include your stuff where and whenever you want.
 Even with constructed file-names.
-Each time this code get executed bass will reload, reparse and reprogress the included file from it's source.
+Note that an include file will be loaded and parsed just once.

 ### Namespaces
 The namespace feature remains nearby unchanged to the given syntax in bass18: